matban666/restful-booker-playwright/README.md

 ## Overview
 Playwright test suite for the Restful Booker Platform found at https://automationintesting.online/

 The overall concept is for the testing to be data driven.
 Test data is provided in json files which is iterated over by the tests.
 Test code is orgnised so that common functionaluty is factored out into modules.
 This results in almost no code duplication and ease of adding new tests cases just by adding them to the json or adding/modifying test usign shared components.
+Overall the tests can be run in parallel but the end-to-end test are serial as the tests are order dependant and the data is shared to an extent.
+Because of the live nature of the target site the suite generates all of its own artefacts such as rooms/bookings/messages and deletes them afterwards.
+This prevents it from messing up other peples tests and hopefully other people from messing up these tests.
+It does not take any absolute unfiltered counts or attempt to delete anything that it hasn't created.
+The focus has been on end-to-end testing.
+These could be complemented by more isolated feature testing.
+Such isolated tests would requre their own data which wouldn't be to hard to add using the existing mechanisms.
+The suite has been tested against a local hosted version too but in exatly the same way as the live version.
+Additional staging only tests could be added to test the site in a more comprehensive manner, for example deleting all known bookings/messages and ensuring that the assiciated lists are completely empty.
+Performance testing has been touched on but reproduction detail is light and exact timings have not been given.
+No load testing has been carried out.
+Accessibility has been touched on.
+Securty has not been tested other than admin pages re-directing to the login page when not logged in.

 ## Pre-requisites
 - **Node.js** - tested with version 23.6.0
 - **Playwright** - see https://playwright.dev/docs/intro#installing-playwright
+- **Targer Web Site** - https://automationintesting.online/ available or a locally hosted version.
+Source: https://github.com/mwinteringham/restful-booker-platform

 ## Directory Structure